nervina-labs/cota-sdk-js/README.md

 ```

 - Registry:  Every address should be registered firstly
 - Define:    The issuer can define a collection NFTs with total/name/description/image etc.
 - Mint:      The issuer mint the defined NFTs to the receivers (withdraw to the receivers actually)
 - Claim:     The receiver can claim the NFT from the mint, and now the receiver hold the NFT
 - Update:    The holder of NFT can update the information (characteristic/state etc.)
 - Withdraw:  The holder of NFT can withdraw the NFT to any other CKB address
 - Transfer:  To simplify, transfer combines the claim and withdraw into one operation.
-The receiver can claim the NFT from the mint and withdraw the same NFT to others in one transaction.
+The receiver can claim the NFT from the mint and withdraw the same NFT to others in a transaction.

 ## Examples